Nicojasy/some-web-app/README.md

 ## Tasks

-it is necessary to add a logger, the body of controllers for roles and users, the ability to upload a photo.
+it is necessary to add a logger, the body of controllers for roles and users, the ability to upload a photo, check permissions for methods.